-Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Cherokee Chief Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder
+Cherokee Chief Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder

-Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder
+Cherokee Chief Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder